Greek Food and Wines

-Food and wine in Greece and the Greek islands is an important aspect of Greek culture.
-The Greek food and wine is famous for their good quality and amazing taste.
-Some dishes are common all around the country, whereas some others are local culinary specialties and can be found only in a specific region or Greek island.
-While you holiday, do not miss the chance to try the local Greek dishes in the many restaurants in Greece and the Greek islands.
+Greek food and wine are an important aspect of the culture of Greece.
+Greek food and wines are famous for their good quality and amazing taste.
+Some dishes are common all around the country, whereas some others are local culinary specialties and can be found only in a specific region or island.
+While you are on holiday in Greece, do not miss the chance to try the local Greek dishes in the many restaurants.
 There are such traditional taverns in almost every corner of the country.
-If you want to prepare some Greek dishes at home, you can also check our section about recipes.

-Information about the greek food and gastronomical specialties (mezedes, salades, main dishes, soups), herbs and spice and wines and alcohol beverages.
+You will find below information about the greek food and gastronomical specialties (mezedes, salads, main dishes, soups), herbs and spice and wines and alcohol beverages.